dotnet/docs-maui/docs/android/deployment/overview.md

 - **Preparing for publication**

-  A release version of the app is created that can be deployed to Android-powered devices (see [Preparing an app for release](~/android/deploy-test/release-prep/index.md) for more information about release preparation).
+  A release version of the app is created that can be deployed to Android-powered devices.

 - **Distribution**